Pagan and Witchy Fiction: 10 Novels You Need to Read

 I enjoyed the nods to Arthurian legend and all of the mundane chores Wise Child was made to do.

-It felt very cosy, grounded with a distinct fairytale feel.
+It felt very cosy and grounded with a distinct fairytale feel.

 There’s also some great passages describing verdant seasonal festivals and magical herblore.